 Providing clear and constructive feedback is essential for maintaining a fair platform and helping participants understand why their submission was not accepted.
+Proper rejections play an important role in our ecosystem—they help build accurate participant reputation scores based on study performance, ensuring the system can prioritize high-quality participants for future study invitations.

 When to Provide Feedback